 - Locate the black connectors in the kit that fit your column.
-Those with a 10404 harness without terminals pre-installed also need to locate the terminals in the bag kit.
-Most columns will use the plug seen to the right, which is found on most aftermarket columns, as well as GM columns from the mid-1970s onward.
-These GM columns are a popular retrofit item because of their key on the column and tilt function. - Using the diagram on the next page, pin each wire into its correct location on the connector.
-Remember, WHITE #918 will only be connected if you have integrated lights.

-- If you use the connector, once all wires have been installed, fold the locking tab down onto the connector.
-It will click/snap and lock the terminals in their place. - Connect the now installed connector onto the connector on the steering column.
+Those with a 10414 harness - without terminals pre-installed also need to locate the terminals in the bag kit.
+Most columns will use the plug, seen to the right, found on most aftermarket columns, as well as GM columns from the mid-1970s onward.
+These GM columns are a popular retrofit item - because of their key on the column and tilt function.
+Using the diagram on the next page, pin each wire into its correct location on the connector.
+WHITE #918 will only be Remember. - connected if you have integrated lights. - wires have been installed, fold the locking tab down onto the connector.
+It will click/snap and lock the terminals in their place. - installed Connect the now connector onto the connector on the steering column.

-Those with a factory 1968 or earlier columns, terminals, as shown below, are provided for you to reuse the factory "semi-circle" turn signal connector from the old harness.
+• Those with a factory 1968 or earlier columns, terminals, as shown below, are provided for you to reuse the factory "semi-circle" turn signal connector from the old harness.
 This is done by using a small flat screwdriver or stiff piece of wire and flattening the locking tangs on both sides of the terminal to remove them from the connector, as shown in the photos below.